USAFA-ECE/ece382/docs/Assignments/homework1.md

 ### Install Git

+#### Option 1: Self-Service Client

+- You can install Git for Windows using the Self-Service Client from 10 CS.

+#### Option 2: Install Git Manually

 - Browse to  <a href="https://git-scm.com/download/win" target="_blank">git-scm.com</a> to download `64-bit Git for Windows setup`
 - Install Git with the default settings.
 Git is already installed on Mac.

+### Setup Your Workspace 🚩This needs work

 - Create a folder named `workspace` under your home folder, e.g., C:\Users\stanley.baek\workspace.
 - Right-click the `workspace` folder and select `Git Bash Here` as shown below.
-- From your repository in Bitbucket, click Clone and copy the command that begins with _git clone_ by clicking on the copy button as shown below.
+- From your repository in GitHub, click Clone and copy the HTTS URL.
-- Paste it within the Bash terminal (middle-click, right-click > Paste, or `Shift+Ins` to paste) and add a space followed by a **_period_** as shown below.
-The **_period_** at the end means that the destination is the **_current folder_**.
+- Go to the Bash terminal and type `git clone ` and then paste the repository URL you just copied (middle-click, right-click > Paste, or `Shift+Ins` to paste).
 Hit Enter.
 - If it asks for a password, enter the app password you saved in the previous step.
 - Notice that you have `(master)` at the end of the folder name.